 The Black Swimming Association (BSA) is a non-profit organisation set up to:

-Highlight the importance of learning to swim as an essential and invaluable life-saving skill
+Highlight swimming as an essential and invaluable life-saving skill for all communities.

 It's Time To Change The Narrative

 The BSA is committed to fully unpacking the various issues that restrict BIPOC communities from accessing aquatics.
 We recognise that research in this area has already started, however we want to push towards an approach that comprehensively addresses the issues for BIPOC communities in aquatics.
 The BSA wants to collaborate with national swimming bodies, brands, and universities to produce targeted, accurate, and independent research on BIPOC communities and aquatics.
 Only by fully understanding all the problems BIPOC communities face in aquatics can we work to dismantle them.
 This in turn we believe, will drive forward more diversity, inclusion, participation, engagement and representation of BIPOCs in aquatics.

 Collaborating with national swimming bodies, brands, and charities, the BSA plans to run campaigns to equip BIPOC communities with the relevant aquatic skills and information.
 Through education we can raise awareness of water safety, drowning prevention measures, and the importance of learning how to swim.
 Ultimately, we aim to save lives, as well as encouraging and empowering BIPOC communities to engage with aquatics.

 At the BSA, we are dedicated to understanding and addressing barriers that limit BIPOC communities from engaging with aquatics and water safety.
 We are open to working with brands, charities, and national swimming bodies to ensure that BIPOC communities are provided with a seat at the table.
 We want to work in partnership with institutions so that we can comprehensively tackle issues of diversity, inclusion, participation, engagement and representation in aquatics.